 For instance, the lifespan of a quality halogen bulb is around 1-2 years whereas LED ones comes with a warranty of 10 years.
 Some LED makers actually promise a guarantee of 20 years.
 This shows that LED ones last longer than halogen ones.

 However, newer LED bulbs that have a longer lifespan tend to be more expensive than halogen ones.
-Nevertheless, they tend to be cheaper in the long run considering that the costs of replacing halogen bulbs might exceed the cost of buying an LED bulb.
+Nevertheless, they tend to be cheaper in the long run considering that the costs of replacing halogen bulbs might exceed the cost of buying an LED bulb, according to Jason Malcolm, manager at a landscaping company in Johannesburg.

 You might replace a halogen bulb for at least 5 times within the lifespan of an LED one.
 Another benefit that comes with LEDs is that they consume less power than halogen ones.
 This means that the overall cost of using an LED is lower than that of a halogen one.